-The addition of a custom Twitter header graphic was the biggest design change announced in fall 2012.
-The size of the new horizontal image that you can upload to serve as your Twitter profile graphic should be 1200 pixels by 600 pixels (Twitter's recommendation for the optimal dimensions.)
-File size is capped at 5 megabytes.
+When it debuted in 2012, the custom Twitter header graphic was initially recommended to be 1200 pixels wide by 600 pixels in height (Twitter's recommendation for the optimal dimensions.)
+File size was capped at 5 megabytes.

-How to Add a Twitter Header ImageHere are the steps to take to upload a header image in Twitter's new layout:
+How to Add a Custom Header ImageHere are the steps to take to upload a header image on Twitter:

-- Click the gear/settings icon in the horizontal menu at the top of every Twitter page
+- Click the gear/settings icon in the horizontal menu at the top of every page on Twitter.com

 - Click "Edit Profile" beneath your Twitter name in the drop-down menu